benbalter/benbalter.github.com/_posts/2015-12-08-open-source-as-yelp-for-software.md

 ---
-title: Open source as yelp for software
+title: Open source as Yelp for software
 description: Open source has become somewhat of a Yelp for software, and with it, has the potential to shift the balance of power from software publishers to software consumers.
 ---